snazzyatoms/Coffers/README.md

 - Server owners: use `release/Coffers.jar`
 - Older legacy servers: use `release/Coffers-Legacy.jar`
 - Developers: optional `release/Coffers-API.jar`

+In short:

+- use Coffers by itself if your plugin stack is ready to move beyond Vault
+- keep Vault installed if older plugins still require it
+- use Coffers migration helpers to transition balances from an older Vault-backed economy into Coffers

 ## What Informed the Design